 People often use their phones as sat navs, but what's the best - and safest - way to secure them in the car?
-Our top five car phone holders will help you out
+Our top car phone holders will help you out

 This article contains affiliate links.
 If you buy any products via these links, we may earn a small commission at no cost to you.